Charles Dunn (Wisconsin politician): Family and legacy

+Charles Dunn was the eldest son and second of at least nine children born to Irish American immigrant John Dunn (1754-1837) and his wife Amy (' Burks; 1777-1850).

 Charles Dunn married Mary E. Shrader in 1821.
 They had at least six children, but only two survived to adulthood.
 Their daughter Catherine married Nelson Dewey, the first Governor of Wisconsin, during his first term as governor.

 Dunn County, Wisconsin, was named in his honor.